Loading

 Sometimes obstructive stones do not cause pain, which is a serious problem because they can damage the kidneys.

-Generally, those stones which lie quietly in the kidney and do not cause obstruction, do not cause pain.
-But if they remain in the body for a long time, their size can increase and they can block the ureter.
+Generally, those stones that lie quietly in the kidney and do not cause obstruction do not cause pain.
+But if they remain in the body for a long time, their size can increase, and they can block the ureter.
 That's why it is said that painful stones are good because they keep reminding you to get treatment.

-Often people ignore kidney stone and its symptoms which can prove to be dangerous for them.
+Often, people ignore kidney stone and their symptoms, which can prove to be dangerous for them.

 Therefore, in case of kidney stones, you should consult a qualified urologist.